FLO-2DSoftware/FLO-2D-Docs/source/flo-2d_plugin/technical_reference_manual/technical_reference_manual.rst

 system.
 The storm drain engine then routes the flow in the pipe network and calculates potential return flow to the surface water system (Figure 42).

-The `Storm Drain Editor <https://flo-2dsoftware.github.io/qgis-flo-2d-plugin/widgets/storm-drainer-editor/Storm%20Drain.html>`__ application and setup are well documented in the FLO-2D Plugin User Manual and a detailed tutorial is available `online.
+The :ref:`Storm Drain Editor <storm-drain-editor>` application and setup are well documented in the FLO-2D Plugin User Manual and a detailed tutorial is available `online.
-<https://documentation.flo-2d.com/Workshops/Lesson%203.html>`__ This document will discuss data management and important algorithms in the
-calculators.
+:ref:`self-help-gila-1-storm-drain`

 .. image:: ../img/technical_reference_manual/tech_ref_manual042.jpg